 New research suggests that the earlier you start taking a prenatal, the better.
 In fact, according to the Mayo Clinic, it is advisable to start taking prenatal vitamins even before conception.
 Their recommendation goes so far as to suggest prenatal vitamins should be taken by any woman who is of child-bearing age.

 There are many reasons to begin taking a prenatal vitamin before you’ve even picked out a name for your little angel.
 Along with maintaining a healthy diet, it is recommended that folic acid be taken at least 1 month prior to attempting to conceive a child.
 This is because those first several weeks of pregnancy are incredibly important for the overall development of the fetus.
 Moreover, given the nature of conception, many women do not even know they are pregnant until those crucial first weeks have already passed.

 Prenatal vitamins usually include more iron and folic acid than traditional multivitamins.
-That is because folic acid can help prevent fetal abnormalities that impact the spinal cord and brain.
+That is because folic acid can help reduce the chance of birth defects that impact the spinal cord and brain.
 In addition, iron aids in the baby’s overall development and growth.
-Iron contributes to healthy fetal growth by preventing anemia, which is a condition where the blood has too few healthy red blood cells.
+Iron contributes to healthy fetal growth by promoting healthy oxygenation of red blood cells.
 It is also important to maintain adequate iron levels since women are more at risk for deficiency.